p0wen/puffins/README.md

 # Information Architecture

 ## Application Framework
-- django introduction high leve reason for this framework
+The project brief required to base the project on the [Django](https://www.djangoproject.com/) application framework - "The web framework for perfectionists with deadlines".
+Django is an open source python web framework that takes away the burdens of regular web development and allows developers to quickly build a secure, scalable and state-of-the art app.

 ## Database selection
-- For development work to mention use of sqlite3 and for production work, mention use of PostgreSQL

-## Database structure

 During development the built-in SQLite3 database from django is used.
 However, for the deployment to Heroku a switch to postgressql was undertaken.
 [Django’s authentication system](https://docs.djangoproject.com/en/3.1/ref/contrib/auth/) in combination with [django-allauth](https://django-allauth.readthedocs.io/en/latest/overview.html) is used to manage users and permissions.
-The structure of the products and checkout app are based on the [Boutique Ado](https://github.com/ckz8780/boutique_ado_v1) project from Code Institute.
+The structure of the products and checkout app are based on the [Boutique Ado](https://github.com/ckz8780/boutique_ado_v1) project from Code Institute and customized to the specific project needs.

 ### Categories